ghost-goblin/javascriptFundamentals/oopprinciples.md

 There is one easy test to follow, if you have to open up your JS module and make a modification in order to extend it, you have failed the test.

 ### The Liskov Substitution Principle
 Sometimes something that sounds right in natural language doesn't quite work in code.
+For example, in mathematics, a `square` is a `rectangle`, and makes you want to model this based on inheritance.
+However, in your code, if you are deriving your square from your rectangle, using the `setHeight` and `setWidth` properties, the reference point of `rectangle` doesn't make any sense.

 ### The Interface Segregation Principle